New Year’s Resolutions Vs Goal Setting For ADHD: Why Goal Setting Exercises The ADHD Brain!

 The Hypnosis for ADHD Specialist

 In this report, we explore why New Year’s Resolutions do not work, but why Goal Setting for ADHD really does.
-And, if you’re not doing Goal Setting for ADHD already, or if you’re not teaching this to your child with ADHD, why it could be the number one thing that you need to do to not only manage you or your child’s ADHD, but how it may even help you to thrive with it.
+And, if you’re not doing Goal Setting for ADHD already, or if you’re not teaching this to your child with ADHD, why it could be one of the most important things that you need to do to not only manage you or your child’s ADHD, but how it may even help you to thrive with it.

 By the way, I have also created a 10 minute video which has almost the exact same content, so if you’d prefer not to read, feel free to just watch the video below…

-But please, if you do not read this report and only watch the video, I want you to know that this first video is part of a series of 5.
-In video 2 we explore “ADHD and Tackling The Fear of Failure”, Video 3, “ADHD Friendly Goal Setting, Video 4, “Hypnotic Goal Setting for ADHD”, Video 5, “The Hypnotic To Do List for ADHD”.
+I also want you to know that this first video is to be followed by future content including: “ADHD Friendly Goal Setting,” “ADHD and Tackling The Fear of Failure”, “Hypnotic Goal Setting for ADHD”, and “The Hypnotic To Do List for ADHD”.

-And that by the end of these videos, you will be a master of Goal Setting for ADHD, and not only set yourself up for an awesome 2018, but also be taking one of the biggest steps to help you or your child positively manage and even thrive with ADHD!
+And that by the end of these blogs/videos, you will be a master of Goal Setting for ADHD, and not only set yourself up for an awesome 2019, but also be taking one of the biggest steps to help you or your child positively manage and even thrive with ADHD!

 Predictors of ADHD Success